EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

     - Created scripts files to run tests automatically with coverage.
 Testing covers already but wanted to do it manually
 - Rust:
     - Reviewing code written before to refresh memory
+- C++:
+    - Installled `clang-format` as extension to have formatting when saving the file.

 # TODO:
 - Date: